-Over time, toilet fill valves will begin to wear out.
+Over time, toilet fill valves begin to wear out.
 This normal wear and tear is due to the components’ constant movement and exposure to the water in the tank.
-As a result, it’s important to be familiar with the two common symptoms of a failing toilet fill valve:
+As a result, it’s important to be familiar with the two common symptoms of a failing valve:

 - The toilet takes a long time to fill.
-One common symptom is when the toilet takes longer to fill up after being flushed.
-This extended fill time is because the valve can no longer open fully, reducing the water flow into the toilet tank.
-If you notice this symptom, it’s probably a good time to replace your toilet fill valve.
+One common symptom is when it takes longer to fill up after being flushed.
+This extended fill time is because the valve can no longer open fully, reducing the water flow into the tank.
+If you notice this symptom, it’s probably a good time to replace your valve.

-- The toilet is leaking.
-Another sign is leaking around the base of the toilet.
-Leaking is usually caused by worn-out seals, which can no longer prevent the water in the tank from escaping.
-Any leaking will cause your toilet to fill with water more frequently.
-If you hear the tank filling at regular intervals even when it’s not in use, that’s a tell-tale sign that you need to check your toilet fill valve and possibly replace it.
+- The system is leaking.
+This is usually caused by worn-out seals, which can no longer prevent the water in the tank from escaping.
+Any leaking will cause it to fill with water more frequently.
+If you hear the tank filling at regular intervals, even when it’s not in use, that’s a tell-tale sign that you need to check your valve and possibly replace it.

-Fortunately, replacing your toilet fill valve is one of the least expensive plumbing projects you can be faced with.
+Fortunately, replacing your valve is one of the least expensive plumbing projects you can be faced with.